top of page

 Games on Saturday or Sunday mornings

-Training on weeknights (times TBC)
+Training on weeknights (day/time to be confirmed)

-Early October 2025 – Early March 2026
+Starts 18/19 October 2025 – March 2026

 Junior cricket competitions begin from Under 10s (typically Year 4).
 Junior cricket is structured into three stages, each designed to build confidence, skills, and game understanding as kids grow.